arcoslab/omni-base/README.md

-# Open-coroco
+# Omni-base

-This is a reimplentation of the open-coroco project.
-The old code base grew unmantainable, we aim to add a cleaner better organized and more usable version of the old code.
+This is the code that controls the onmidirectional base of the humanoid robot.

+This code currently works with a STM32F3 and a resolver.